Affordable practice organs for home or educational use are becoming increasingly popular among organists in the UK.

 One chose a four-stop organ with pedals and a special case.
 The other opted for a smaller, two-stop instrument.

-Their instruments will be installed before Christmas.
+Their instruments were installed within four months.
 Skrabl may be unique in being able to build finish and install such organs in under six months.

-Each is built, with preliminary voicing, to the customer's specification in our workshop in Slovenia.
-The organ is then delivered and tonal finishing takes place on site to suit the environment and the requirements of the most exacting of players.
+Each organ was built, with preliminary voicing, to the customer's specification in our workshop in Slovenia.
+They were then delivered and tonal finishing took place on site to suit the environment and requirements of each player.

 When the organist of Lancaster Priory, Ian Pattinson BMus, FRCO, decided to replace his house organ, he turned to Skrabl.
 He says: "I was looking for a small two-manual and pedal pipe organ, primarily for practising on at home.